FrancisRussell/ferrous-actions/README.md

     use-cross: true
 ```

+If `use-cross` is specified as `true` then `cross` will be used for
-If `use-cross` is specified as `false` or not at all, then Cargo will be used
+compilation.
+If is supplied as `false` or not at all then `cargo` will be
-as normal.
-If an existing `cross` binary is not available, then one will be
+invoked as normal.
+If an existing `cross` binary is not available, then one
-build and installed.
+will be built and installed.

 ## Implementation Notes